Suriname entry requirements for Thailand passport holders

 Hotel booking or invitation letter

-Carry a hotel reservation confirmation or a letter of invitation from your host in Suriname.
-Immigration may ask where you are staying during your visit.Recommended
+Carry a hotel reservation or a letter from your host in Suriname.
+Immigration may ask where you are staying, especially if you arrive without a clear itinerary.Recommended

 Proof of funds